dyve/django-bootstrap-toolkit/README.md

 Updates for Bootstrap v2
 ------------------------

-Sinc development on Bootstrap v2 has stopped, it is safe to assume that this Django app won't receive much updates in the future.
-Everyone using Botstrap is encouraged to upgrade to Bootstrap v3 and https://github.com/dyve/django-bootstrap3.
+Since development on Bootstrap v2 has stopped, it is safe to assume that this Django app won't receive any updates in the future.
+Everyone using Bootstrap is encouraged to upgrade to Bootstrap v3 and https://github.com/dyve/django-bootstrap3.

 Installation